 Edge Computing needs heterogenous multi-processing

-An autonomous car is a very good example of an intelligent system requiring heterogeneous multi-processing.
+An autonomous car is a very good example of an intelligent system requiring heterogenous multi-processing.

 In order to assist or replace the driver, an autonomous car must continuously analyze its environment and this must to be done in real time.
 The amount of data to have safe visibility of the road, implies a very large stream of data from the sensors such as cameras, radars or Lidars.
 This raw data is of a different nature, and it requires performance of dozens of functions in parallel with respect to strict performance and safety criteria.
 For example, at the same time, the vehicle recognizes a sign, understands the sign’s road direction instruction, calculates the best path to take and predicts if a pedestrian is likely to cross, etc.